Gates12/Realtime-Tictactoe-Engine/README.md

 **Why Room Codes?**
 Allows friends to play together privately without random matchmaking.
 A 6-character alphanumeric code is generated server-side and stored in the match label for lookup.

+**Why server-side bot AI?**
+Keeps the architecture fully server-authoritative.
+The bot runs inside `matchLoop` just like any other game logic — the client has no knowledge of or control over bot behavior.

 ---

 ## 📁 Project Structure